glee4810/ehrsql-2024/README.md

 ### Submitting the File

-Submit your file on our task website on CodaBench: https://www.codabench.org/competitions/1889.
+Submit your prediction file on our task website on CodaBench: https://www.codabench.org/competitions/1889.
+For more details, see the Submission tab.